 FUNDING AREAS: Health, Education, Environment, Arts, Government Innovation

-OVERVIEW: Bloomberg is consistently listed among the world’s most generous philanthropists, and has pledged to devote the entirety of his fortune to philanthropic causes.
+OVERVIEW: Michael Bloomberg is consistently listed among the world’s most generous philanthropists, and has pledged to devote the entirety of his fortune to philanthropic causes.
 He has been a leader on a variety of issues, from climate change to tobacco, obesity, immigration, and education.

-BACKGROUND: Bloomberg attended Johns Hopkins University and Harvard Business School before going to work on Wall St. at Salomon Brothers.
+BACKGROUND: Michael Bloomberg attended Johns Hopkins University and Harvard Business School before going to work on Wall St. at Salomon Brothers.
 He was given a $10 million severance package when Salomon was bought by George Soros’ Travelers Group.
 He then founded Innovative Market Systems, which delivered high-quality business information for investors.
 This was the start of Bloomberg’s empire, which was eventually renamed Bloomberg L.P.
 In 2001, Bloomberg mounted a successful campaign for Mayor of New York City, where he has served 3 terms, and will finish his tenure at the end of 2013.

 EDUCATION: Bloomberg’s largest donation to any single organization has been to his alma mater, Johns Hopkins, and comes in at over $1 billion.
 He has partnered with America Achieves to create a series of fellowship programs for educational leaders, and is a major player in affecting education policies, working with key players on Race to the Top and the development of the Common Core State Standards.
 He has also been instrumental in funding a program at 100 U.S. high schools to compare performance with other countries through the PISA test, which is the first real direct comparison of how the U.S. educational system is faring against other countries.